tegonal/Lasius/docs/Auth.md

 https://gitlab.com/-/profile/applications

-Afterwards, Gitlab can be configured using the following environment variables, provided that the provider has been recorded in the backend configuration:
+Once the provider is entered in the backend configuration, Gitlab integration can be configured using the following environment variables:

 | Environment variable | Description |
 |---|--|